Table of Contents

 Traditional Savings Account Typical Minimum Balance

-All in all, the minimum balance requirement varies a little between different accounts and banks.
+Also, a few accounts are layered with higher rates, resulting in higher balances.
+The minimum balance requirement varies between different accounts and banks.
 Nonetheless, traditional savings accounts have lower or no minimum balance requirements.

 Pros and Cons of a Traditional Savings Account